 • Increased support from donors and corporate sponsors

-• Plans for 2016 that include the addition of a Vegetable Garden and hiring of an Education Coordinator
+• Plans for 2017 that include the addition of a Vegetable Garden and a Rose Garden

 The future is bright as we look in the coming years to projects such as the renovation of the Gin house into an educational facility and the development of a Children’s Garden.
 Upon your visit, be sure to take a look at our master plan which is displayed in the Adam’s farmhouse for a complete overview of what is to come.